mranj004/gp-waiter/README.md

 |N      |the number of encoder stacks|3 |
 |num_heads   |the number of attention heads in each encoder stack|12,10,5(three encoder stacks)|
 ## Model Training-Testing
-Please modify the gen
+Please modify the filepaths of gene and phenotype data in the "train-test.py" file.
 Running training-testing.py file while importing GP-WAITER model from `./model/GP-WAITER.py`.
 Then generate trained models and test the models on a test dataset.
 Running instruction:

 `python3 train-test.py`